 Creating the tracking URL

 You can easily add the tracking code provided by Google Analytics in the box "Add these parameters to all links".
-Tracking code must be pasted omitting the "?" at the beginning. e.g.:
+The tracking code must be pasted omitting the "?" at the beginning. e.g.:

 The campaign tracking code will then automatically be added to all links (assuming that link tracking is active).